-Benefits of Implementing a LIMS:
+Benefits of implementing a LIMS include:

 How to Choose the Perfectly Fitting LIMS for Your Lab